Pressed Floral Preservation Art

 The day is over, the people have gone, but the memory can last forever.

-I am thrilled to offer a new ending to this story: I reclaim your wedding flowers and weave them into an artful preservation piece in your home to be admired as a symbol of who you are as a couple.
+We are thrilled to offer a new ending to this story: We reclaim your wedding bouquet and design the pressed flowers into a modern piece of art for your home to be admired as a symbol of who you are as a couple.
 Preserving your bouquet, or any important flowers for that matter, is a remarkable way to hold onto this keepsake for many years to come.

 Which Flowers To Preserve

-I love working with clients that have a complex color palette!
-I feel having a wide variety of color gives your finished art project an extra pizzazz while also leaving more room to be creative in the process.
-Sometimes the color change of flowers after they press can be fun!
-I’ve even experienced some amazing yellow roses that faded to a slight purple color once pressed!
+We love working with clients that have a complex color palette!
+We feel having a wide variety of colors gives your finished art project an extra pizzazz while also leaving more room to be creative in the process.
+Sometimes the color change of flowers after they are pressed can be fun!
+We’ve even experienced the amazing toffee roses fading to a slight purple color once pressed!
 Many flowers do retain their color beautifully during the preservation process and sometimes can become even brighter.
-The most important thing to understand is that your flowers may not look exactly the same as they did on your wedding day, but it’s all part of the process to craft a unique design unlike any other piece.
+The most important thing to understand is that your flowers may not look the same as they did on your wedding day, but it’s all part of the process of crafting a unique design, unlike any other piece.

 • Rose